-- See Examining the resource consumption of an entire instance and database on page 47. - See Observing session activity on page 47. - See Examining a single connection on page 47.
+- Examining the resource consumption of an entire instance and database

+- · Observing session activity

+- Examining a single connection

 Examining the resource consumption of an entire instance and database

 The Current tab provides an almost real-time picture of the performance and behavior of your Sybase instance.
 It displays information on the last minute of activity.